top of page

 • Should I bring the kids?

-• This show is appropriate for children 10 and older.
+• This show is appropriate for all ages, but children 10 and older will find it most engaging.

 • What themes are explored in the play?